 The last thing you want when coming back from vacation is finding water damage.
 Ensuring your home’s temperature remains around 15°C or more ensures pipes won’t burst.
 They won’t have enough time to go through a freeze-thaw cycle if ever your neighbourhood was to lose power for a little while during colder months.

 5. Be discrete when leaving

-As mentioned, some criminals wander through neighbourhoods when it’s holiday season.
+As mentioned, some criminals wander through neighbourhoods when it’s the holiday season.
 If they happen to be passing by and notice you leaving with rather big luggage, they’re likely to realize you’ll be gone for quite a while.
 So, be sure to be discrete when leaving.
 Also, stay vigilant and check whether there are some unknown faces walking around outside before loading up the car!

 Although being 100% sure that you’re home will be protected by any kind of disaster isn’t possible, taking the necessary precautions definitely helps.